cbajapan/swift-fcsdk-ios/Sources/FCSDK-iOS/FCSDKiOS.docc/MigratingFromLegacySDK.md

 ### Imports

 - The SDK is called FCSDKiOS, previously you would import ACBClientSDK from FCSDKiOS.
 We have aligned the SDK name with the module you import.
 So, now rather than importing ACBClientSDK into your project you simply import FCSDKiOS.
-The examples are shown bellow.
+The examples are shown below.

 Swift
 ```swift